Back to Dark-mode Guide

 Context-Aware User Experience

-Many users browse in lighting conditions that would make a photographer weep:
+Many users browse in various lighting conditions:

-• Working in shared spaces where bright screens might disturb others or reveal that they're actually shopping for flamingo-shaped garden ornaments
+• Working in shared spaces where bright screens might disturb others

-• Entertainment environments like theaters, bars, or restaurants where checking your phone is technically rude but universally practiced
+• Entertainment environments like theaters, bars, or restaurants

 Readability Research